river-corridors-sfa/usbr_gages_yrb/README.md

 # usbr_gages_yrb

-Jupyter Notebook (Python) to download, analyze and plot U.S. Bureau of Reclamation stream gages in YRB
+Jupyter Notebook (Python) to download, analyze and plot data of U.S. Bureau of Reclamation stream gages in YRB

 ## Prerequisites